-A local government may decide not to hold a hearing on a zoning bylaw that is consistent with an Official Community Plan [LGA s.
-464(2)], provided two notices are published in a local newspaper; and if use or density of less than 10 owners is being altered a notice is delivered to the owners and tenants of property affected [LGA s.
+A local government is not required to hold a hearing on a zoning bylaw that is consistent with an Official Community Plan [LGA s.
+464(2)].
+If the local government decides not to hold a public hearing in these circumstances, it must publish two notices in a local newspaper (unless the local government has passed a bylaw to provide for alternative means of publication, in which case notice must be published in accordance with that section); and if use or density of less than 10 owners is being altered, deliver a notice to the owners and tenants of property affected [LGA s.
 466(7)].